 Ashbourne Cycle Hire.
 Tel: 01335 343156

 Derwent Cycle Hire.
 Tel: 01433 651261

 One mile north of Bakewell on the A6020 / B6001 roundabout

-To avoid disappointment, please contact the Event Organiser before travelling.
+To avoid disappointment, please contact the Attraction to check opening times before travelling.